Psychiatric Nursing: Bachelor of Psychiatric Nursing

 The Certificate in Health Foundations may be completed in two semesters by full-time students or over a longer period of time by part-time students.

-Students in the program must maintain a cumulative GPA of 2.33 with no grade lower than C in all required courses, including electives.
+Students must maintain a cumulative GPA of 2.67 with a minimum grade of C+ in all required courses, including electives.
 Non-adherence to these requirements will result in removal from the program.

 Students intending to graduate with this Faculty of Health degree must declare the credential.
 At the time of declaration, the student must satisfy the following requirements: